Elementary school to remain closed through Friday to give students 'time to heal' after 6-year-old allegedly shot teacher

 Shootings in US schools have become far more common than they are in any other country.
 In 2022, there were at least 60 shootings at K-12 schools, according to a CNN analysis.

 After Friday's shooting, students at the school described the harrowing moment the lockdown was called.
-"We were doing math ... an announcer came on, she was like, 'Lockdown, I repeat lockdown,'" said fifth grader Novah Jones, who was in a different classroom.
+"We were doing math ... an announcer came on, she was like, 'Lockdown, I repeat lockdown,'" said fifth grader Novah Jones, who was not in the room where the shooting happened.

 "I was scared ... it was like my first lockdown and I didn't know what to do, so I just hid under my desk like everybody was."